orangeadam3/terra121/README.md

 However, if you find issues with the mod that are not resolved by doing things in the Troubleshooting page, then feel free to drop an [issue request](https://github.com/orangeadam3/terra121/issues).

+## Known problems

+This mod is still in development, and we are still resolving problems that we have found, and are being found, but here is a small list of some of the issues we know exist with this mod: